 The pair mentioned how the platform facilitated direct communication between coaches and athletes.
 To illustrate the platform’s functionality, Duggan presented an example profile to demonstrate how easily coaches could evaluate the information they needed to make informed decisions.

 Kevin O’Leary started by asking how the pair made money from the app.
 Duggan explained that the platform operated on a subscription model.
 The colleges paid a fee to host student profiles.
 He proudly shared that sales have been robust.
 The app had earned $150,000 in just three months.
-To underscore the platform’s value, Duggan mentioned that the company owned a patent on its mobile application.
-It included proprietary software designed to ensure that coaches adhered to the complex compliance regulations governing recruitment.

 Robert then inquired whether any major schools had adopted the platform.
 Duggan responded affirmatively.
 He stated that they had over 30 different schools signed up and more than 60,000 prospective student-athletes using the service.
 Kevin Harrington shifted the conversation to competition.
 He asked about the current competitive landscape.
 Duggan acknowledged the presence of smaller competitors.